There’s an equal amount of confusion and hype surrounding a low-carb diet.

 “If you’re looking to reduce carbohydrate intake,” says Gorin, “I recommend reducing the types of carbs that aren’t beneficial — [like] processed foods that contain added sugars and refined [grains].”

 Instead, aim to enjoy them sparingly and with smart modifications.
-With Beachbody’s Portion Fix Eating Plan, for example, you can indulge in the occasional treat made at home using whole foods and natural ingredients, such as unsweetened applesauce, pure maple syrup, or extra-virgin coconut oil, to make treats like peanut butter chocolate chip cookies, strawberry lemonade bars, or red velvet cupcakes.
+With Beachbody’s Ultimate Portion Fix nutrition plan, for example, you can indulge in the occasional treat made at home using whole foods and natural ingredients, such as unsweetened applesauce, pure maple syrup, or extra-virgin coconut oil,

 Eat carbs with more nutritional value